by Rachel Felver

 For the past 35 years, the backbone of the Chesapeake Bay Program has been its partners.
 From the original signatories of the 1983 Chesapeake Bay Agreement—Maryland, Pennsylvania, Virginia, the District of Columbia, the Environmental Protection Agency and the Chesapeake Bay Commission—and the addition of the headwater states in 2014 (Delaware, New York and West Virginia), to the many non-governmental organizations and academic institutions, the Bay Program brings everyone to the table to address the restoration and protection of the Chesapeake Bay and its watershed.

 Since 1999, this funding has been administrated by one of the Bay Program’s partners, the National Fish and Wildlife Foundation (NFWF).
 Created by Congress in 1984, NFWF is the United States’ largest, private conservation grant-maker, supporting protection and restoration efforts across the country.
-The Chesapeake Bay Stewardship Fund is specifically dedicated to protecting the Bay through two grant programs: Small Watershed Grants Program and Innovative Nutrient and Sediment Reduction Grant Program.

 Over the years, NFWF has awarded almost 1,100 grants totaling more than $150 million.
 These investments have leveraged more than $210 million in matching resources from local organizations to support conservation projects.